Margaux Williamson: Teenager Hamlet

 One of the pieces Williamson worked on during her residency at the AGO was a film entitled Teenager Hamlet.
 The film recalls and reframes the narrative of Hamlet.
-With this work, Williamson constructed a fiction out of documentary footage consisting primarily of reality-based interviews and scenarios set up between her friends and neighbors.
+With this work, Williamson constructed a fiction out of documentary footage consisting primarily of reality-based interviews and scenarios set up between her friends and neighbours.
 Williamson took on the role of director for this film, and in doing so she left the comfort zone of her studio and began an exploration into filmmaking.
 Williamson stated that she wanted to "become a woman of action" and this film can be understood as both an opportunity for her to do so, and also to explore what being a person of action truly meant.
 Notably, Williamson's close friends Sheila Heti and Sholem Krishtalka were featured in the film.
 The movie was produced by Julia Rosenberg of January Films, the photography and images were done by Lee Towndrow and the music was by Steve Kado.
 The film was first previewed at the Toronto International Film Festival in 2008.
 Later in 2010, there was a DVD version that was released with Canada's KRK Media.
 Additionally, in 2012 the Art Gallery of Ontario previewed a different version.
 A final screening happened in 2013 at Brooklyn's Union Docs.